Initiatives for Society

 Initiatives for Tenants - Tenant Satisfaction Survey

-We conducted a satisfaction survey for all residents of INV's residential properties excluding three student residences with fixed-rent sublease, in March 2022 through an external research organization.
+We conducted a satisfaction survey for all residents of INV's residential properties excluding three student residences with fixed-rent sublease as well as for five hotel operators, in March 2024 through an external research organization.
 We collect opinions and requests of residents and share them with PM companies to improve building / equipment specifications and services.

 Asset Management Company Initiatives for Employees